 6.)
 Repeat this process for all of the Quick Lists that apply to property managers, or consider combining different Quick List criteria into one list.

 How to optimize the prospecting process to get more property management clients

-Finding property management leads is just one part of the prospecting process.
+Finding property management leads, like absentee owners, is just one part of the prospecting process.
 We recommend that you approach prospecting as a four-step process:

 - Discover prospects

 - Understand their needs